pine64/website/content/community/bridged_chat_notes.md

 ---
-title: "Best practices for navigating the bridged community chat"
+title: Best practices for navigating the bridged community chat
 draft: false
 ---

 The PINE64 community chat is connected across multiple platforms: **IRC**, **Telegram**, **Discord**, and **Matrix**.
 Each platform has its own unique user base and interface, however they interact with each other through the bot account bridging all platforms.

 The software to bring all platforms together is called [**Matterbridge**](https://github.com/42wim/matterbridge).
 It acts as the bridge that connects these platforms.
 It facilitates seamless communication by relaying messages between them.
 When a user sends a message on any platform (such as IRC), the bot account picks it up.
 The bot then relays the message to all other connected platforms (such as Telegram, Discord, Matrix).
 This ensures that users on different platforms can communicate with each other.

 Users can choose their preferred platform while staying connected to the community.